Service Mode Guidelines for Period 102

 - You know your ESO User Portal username and password.
 They are the same ones you use for other things like checking the Webletters, etc. Please consult the User Portal FAQ for more information.

-- You have installed the latest versions of the observation preparation tools:
+- You have installed the latest versions of the observation preparation tools (if needed):